Arksine/moonraker/docs/configuration.md

 #   If set to True, Moonraker will issue a "FIRMWARE_RESTART" to Klipper
 #   after the device has been powered on.
 The default is False, thus no
 #   attempt to made to restart Klipper after power on.
+bound_service:
+#   Can be set to any service Moonraker is authorized to manage with the
+#   exception of the moonraker service itself.
+See the tip below this section
+#   for details on what services are authorized.
+When a bound service has
+#   been set the service will be started when the device powers on and stopped
+#   when the device powers off.
+The default is no service is bound to the
+#   device.
 restart_delay: 1.
 #   If "restart_klipper_when_powered" is set, this option specifies the amount
 #   of time (in seconds) to delay the restart.
 Default is 1 second.